Trafford: Geography

 The metropolitan boroughs of the City of Salford and the City of Manchester border Trafford to the north and east respectively; the Cheshire East area of Cheshire lies to the south.
 The geology of South Trafford is Keuper marl with some Keuper waterstone and sandstone, whilst the geology of North Trafford is Bunter sandstone.
 The River Mersey runs east to west through the area, separating North Trafford from South Trafford; other rivers in Trafford include the Bollin, the River Irwell, Sinderland Brook, and Crofts Bank Brook.
 The Bridgewater Canal, opened in 1761 and completed in 1776, follows a course through Trafford roughly north to south and passes through Stretford, Sale, and Altrincham.
 The Manchester Ship Canal, opened in 1894, forms part of Trafford's northern and western boundaries with Salford.

 Trafford is generally flat, with most of the land lying between 66 ft and 98 ft above sea level, apart from Bowdon Hill in South Trafford which rises 200 ft above sea level.
 The lowest point in Trafford, near Warburton, is 36 ft above sea level.
 There are areas of mossland in low-lying areas: Warburton Moss, Dunham Moss, and Hale Moss.
 Greenspace accounts for 51.8% of Trafford's total area, domestic buildings and gardens comprise 25.6%, the rest is made up of roads and non-domestic buildings.

 Localities within the boundaries of Trafford include:

 North Trafford: Cornbrook, Davyhulme, Firswood, Flixton, Gorse Hill, Lostock, Old Trafford, Stretford, Trafford Park and Urmston.

 South Trafford: Altrincham, Ashton-Upon-Mersey, Bowdon, Broadheath, Brooklands, Carrington, Dunham Massey, Hale, Hale Barns, Oldfield Brow, Partington, Sale, Sale Moor, Timperley, Warburton and West Timperley.

 Governance

 Representation

 The residents of Trafford Metropolitan Borough are represented in the British Parliament by Members of Parliament (MPs) for three separate parliamentary constituencies.
-Altrincham and Sale West is represented by Graham Brady MP (Conservative).
-Stretford and Urmston is represented by Kate Green MP (Labour).
+Altrincham and Sale West is represented by Connor Rand MP (Labour).
+Stretford and Urmston is represented by Andrew Western MP (Labour).
 Wythenshawe and Sale East, which also covers parts of the City of Manchester, is represented by Mike Kane MP (Labour).